Kieran Murphy

 Most e-commerce domains are set up to handle transaction data securely – often using a secure payment service from a payment service provider.
 However, considering that payment cardholder data is highly valuable to a criminal, many websites continue to fall victim to payment cardholder data theft.

-These attacks, usually involve malware, changes to a website and unusual system behavior.
-All of which should be picked up with other layers of detection and defense.
+These attacks, usually involve malware, changes to a website and unusual system behaviour.
+All of which should be picked up with other layers of detection and defence.
 However, if perpetrators do manage to evade detection and they're able to extract transaction data, usually they’ll store the data in a file somewhere within your site.
 The file is used to harvest data later, often this card payment information is awaiting extraction unencrypted.

 A regular “PAN scan” of file systems and databases for unprotected credit cardholder data will identify these files ready for exfiltration and alert you to the issue.